XueQiangFan/I-DNAN6mA/README.md

 **If you use I-DNAN6mA for your research please cite the following papers:**

-[1]  Xue-Qiang Fan, xxx, Jun Hu, Dong-Jun Yu, and Zhong-Yi Guo*.
+[1]Xue-Qiang Fan, xxx, Jun Hu, Dong-Jun Yu, and Zhong-Yi Guo*.
 I-DNAN6mA: Accurate identification of DNA N6-methyladenine sites using base-pairing map and deep learning. sumitted.
+[2]Y. Zhang, Y. Liu, J. Xu, X. Wang, X. Peng, J. Song, and D.-J. Yu, “Leveraging the attention mechanism to improve the identification of DNA N6-methyladenine sites,” Briefings in Bioinformatics, vol. 22, no. 6, pp. bbab351, 2021.

 Licence
 ----